 After spending time chatting with Sara, it became apparent that affection and attention from her daddy were paramount.
 From her perspective, Ryan seemed preoccupied, disinterested and distant.
 At times, he even came across as angry, according to Sara.

-Sara assumed as a young child that if something bad ever happened to their family, Michael would be okay.
+Sara assumed as a young child that if something terrible ever happened to their family, Michael would be okay.
 He would be safe, but she was not as confident daddy would protect her.

 When I finally met with Sara, I asked her during a long conversation and many questions, “Sara, what are you more aware of: (1) your daddy’s correction and displeasure, or (2) your daddy’s affection and encouragement?”